saptarshibasu/azure-study/README.md

 ## Azure Bastion

-* Azure Bastion is a fully managed platform PaaS service from Azure that is hardened internally to provide you secure RDP/SSH connectivity
+* Azure Bastion is a fully managed platform PaaS service from Azure that is hardened internally to provide secure RDP/SSH connectivity
 * Azure Bastion is deployed per virtual network
 * Workings of Azure Bastion
   * The Bastion host is deployed in the virtual network